surge-synthesizer/surge/doc/vstgui-dev.md

 * From there, make a feature branch.
 So 'git checkout -b my-change' on top of 'surge' not 'master'
 * Make your change, commit, push as normal.
 Since VSTGUI_DIR points to your copy your builds will pick up your changes.
   * Please note that vstgui uses a different code formatting convention than surge
-  * vstgui uses tabs, not spaces; uses space after keywords and before parens
+  * vstgui uses tabs, not spaces; uses space after keywords and before parents
   * there is a .clang-format in the top dir

 Now you have two more steps.
 Uhh really if you are doing this ask @baconpaul OK?
 This is not user self service level documentation.